Yasinj05/diet-plan/README.md

 # Diet Plan Management System 📝

 This project is a diet plan management system built using MongoDB, Express.js, and TypeScript.
 It allows users to create, view, update, and delete their weekly diet plans.
+The API also includes functionality to retrieve the previous and next week's diet plans.

 ## Features